 The next 40-odd years saw me work for a number of newspapers and other publications in the Lancashire area, as well as a stint as a Press Officer and I had several short stories and freelance articles published.

-I have been a reporter, feature writer, sub-editor, Editor and Group Editor and more recently an Associate Lecturer at The University of Central Lancashire in Preston where I taught Newspaper and Magazine Design to post graduate level for a number of years until budget cuts forced my final retirement.
+I have been a reporter, feature writer, sub-editor, Editor and Group Editor and more recently an Associate Lecturer at The University of Central Lancashire in Preston where I taught Newspaper and Magazine Design to post graduate level for a number of years until my final retirement.

 This has, however, given me the opportunity to write full time (apart from tending my garden, that is!)

-I live in the village of Chipping in Lancashire with my dear wife of more than 46 years.
-We have two grown-up sons, a grown-up granddaughter and three young grandsons.
+I live in the village of Chipping in Lancashire with my dear wife of nearly 50 years.
+We have two grown-up sons, a grown-up granddaughter and three grandsons.